Immunotherapy for CancerSkip to the navigation

 people from getting some forms of cancer.
 Examples include the following:

-- Human papillomavirus (HPV) vaccine, which protects against two types of HPV that cause cervical cancer.
+- Human papillomavirus (HPV) vaccine, which protects against common types of HPV that cause cervical cancer.

 - Bacillus Calmette-Guerin, or BCG.
 This vaccine against tuberculosis is useful for treating primary bladder cancer.
 When BCG is infused into the bladder, the body's immune system responds by attacking the cancer cells.

 - Sipuleucel-T (Provenge).
 This vaccine is used for advanced prostate cancer.
 A man's own cells are treated in a lab and given back to him to help his immune system fight the cancer.

 Medical Review: Kathleen Romito, MD - Family Medicine & Amy McMichael, MD - Dermatology